janbrrr/dndj/README.md

 ```

 Finally, a `track` refers to a music file.
 In the simplest case it is only a filename,
 but you can further configure it.
-Note that only `.mp3` files are supported.
+Every file type that the VLC media player supports should work.
 ```yaml
 music:
   # ...